Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Conclusions

 \section{Conclusions}

+In this article we introduced two families of hierarchies of non-Abelian compatible maps.
+We have explicitly provided their associated Lax matrices, we have shown that they serves as deformations of known hierarchies of maps \cite{Doliwa_2013,Doliwa_2014} and we have proven their compatibility by explicitly providing their multidimensional compatibility formula.
+Furthermore, by imposing to these hierarchies certain compatible commutativity assumptions, we prove the quadrirationality of the latter and we provide explicitly the associated families of hierarchies of Yang-Baxter maps.
+Finally, we derived the corresponding integrable hierarchies of difference systems in non-commuting edge variables and the associated integrable difference hierarchies in vertex variables together with their Lax matrices.
+The lattice-modified Gel'fand-Dikki hierarchy and the lattice-NQC Gel'fand-Dikki hierarchy, both in non-commuting variables, together with the underlying integrable difference system in edge variables, were obtained.

 The results of this article can be extended and/or generalized in various ways.
 We anticipate that by following \cite{Kouloukas:2011,Kassotakis:2019} we can obtain entwining hierarchies of maps associated with the ones presented here.
-Moreover, by switching on the perturbation parameters (see the beginning of Section \ref{Section:3}), we can obtain degeneracies of the hierarchies $\mathcal{K}^{(i)},$ $i=1,2,$ that in turn will lead to degeneracies of the Gel'fand-Dikii hierarchies presented here, as well as their corresponding Yang-Baxter maps.
+Moreover, by switching on the deformation parameters (see the beginning of Section \ref{Section:3}), we can obtain degeneracies of the hierarchies $\mathcal{K}^{(i)},$ $i=1,2,$ that in turn will lead to degeneracies of the Gel'fand-Dikii hierarchies presented here, as well as their corresponding Yang-Baxter maps which are expected to be related with the non-Abelian extension of the results in \cite{Kakei:2010}.

 Furthermore $\mathcal{K}^{(1)},$ serves as a member of a family of hierarchies which correspond to the following order $N\in\mathbb{N}$ Lax matrices